igorski/drunk-dragon-vs-the-drag-queens/README.md

 * Animate player position on map (pulsating circle)
 * Waypoint path finder should not go over exits when calculating path inside building (exists are only valid as destination tile)
 * Display product capabilities in shop display
-* Allow to loan money, starts action by which you need to have repaid the person OR ELSE!
 * make door drags expose their intent immediately, offer option to fight them (they should be stronger by a few levels)
 * replace pines with more tropical trees
 * More attack types depending on item / level ? (certain levels learn new moves)